vmware-labs/verified-betrfs/concurrency/docs/SpinLock.md

 ensures d.v == v
 ```

-Note that `inout` just denotes a paramter that is both an in-parameter _and_ an out-parameter.
+Note that `inout` just denotes a parameter that is both an in-parameter _and_ an out-parameter.
 An alternative (without `inout`) would look like this:

 ```dafny
 method {:extern} write<V>(glinear old_d: PointsTo<V>, v: V)